xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Tips no. 6
+* be prepared
+  - (raingear Goretex)
+  - extra towels
+  - rain gloves
+* attitude (be positive)
+* decisivness

 # Virgil Herring on coaching Snedeker
-*

 # Tips no. 5
 * if you feel adrenaline grab one more less club
 * have a pre-shot routine that is automatic